About Rosie Withey

 Clients bring their own theme or challenge to these sessions, and if required I begin by teaching some theoretical material.
 Then, through emotional and body awareness, I guide them to find clarity, direction and confidence and with it a sense of wellbeing and fulfillment.

-Some of my coaching clients are interested in my philosophy, but can’t make the trip to a workshop and others have phone/Skype coaching in between their experiences of workshops or 1:1’s with the horses.
+Some of my coaching clients are interested in my philosophy, but can’t make the trip to a workshop and others have phone/online coaching in between their experiences of workshops or 1:1’s with the horses.

 Riding – Methods and Philosophy